-Whole Foods Market Inc (WFM)., the largest natural-foods store in the U.S., fell as much as 8.2 percent in late trading yesterday after lowering its sales forecast for fiscal 2013.
+Whole Foods Market Inc (WFM:US)., the largest natural-foods store in the U.S., fell as much as 8.2 percent in late trading yesterday after lowering its sales forecast for fiscal 2013.

 Sales may increase as much as 11 percent in fiscal 2013, compared with a previous estimate for growth of as much as 12 percent, the Austin, Texas-based company said yesterday in a statement.
 That implies sales of about $13 billion.
 Analysts estimated $13.1 billion, the average of 24 projections compiled by Bloomberg.

 Supermarkets are fighting for market share as American grocery-store sales stagnate and some consumers receive smaller paychecks.
 Industry revenue was forecast to increase 0.4 percent to about $491 billion in 2012, according to a June report from researcher IBISWorld Inc. Whole Foods, which has about 345 stores, has sought to appeal to customers with its antibiotic- free meat and organic produce.